D. T. Suzuki: Early life

 D. T. Suzuki was born Teitarō Suzuki in Honda-machi, Kanazawa, Ishikawa Prefecture, the fourth son of physician Ryojun Suzuki.
 The Buddhist name Daisetsu, meaning "Great Humility", the kanji of which can also mean "Greatly Clumsy", was given to him by his Zen master Soyen Shaku.
 Although his birthplace no longer exists, a humble monument marks its location (a tree with a rock at its base).
 The samurai class into which Suzuki was born declined with the fall of feudalism, which forced Suzuki's mother, a Jōdo Shinshū Buddhist, to raise him in impoverished circumstances after his father died.
 When he became old enough to reflect on his fate in being born into this situation, he began to look for answers in various forms of religion.
 His naturally sharp and philosophical intellect found difficulty in accepting some of the cosmologies to which he was exposed.

-Study
+Education

 Suzuki studied at Waseda University and University of Tokyo.
 He set about acquiring knowledge of Chinese, Sanskrit, Pali, and several European languages.
 During his student years at Tokyo University, Suzuki took up Zen practice at Engaku-ji in Kamakura.

 Suzuki lived and studied several years with the scholar Paul Carus.
 Suzuki was introduced to Carus by Soyen Shaku, who met him at the World Parliament of Religions held in Chicago in 1893.
 Carus, who had set up residence in LaSalle, Illinois, approached Shaku to request his help in translating and preparing Eastern spiritual literature for publication in the West.
 Shaku instead recommended his student Suzuki for the job.
-Suzuki lived at Dr. Carus's home, the Hegeler Carus Mansion, and worked with him, initially in translating the classic Tao Te Ching from ancient Chinese.
+Suzuki lived at Carus's home, the Hegeler Carus Mansion, and worked with him, initially in translating the classic Tao Te Ching from ancient Chinese.
 In Illinois, Suzuki began his early work Outlines of Mahayana Buddhism.